Class variables and Function Attributes¶

 In fact we already saw one example in the last section where the class

-rules was used to create some Mathics Rules in the
+rules was used to create some Mathics3 Rules in the

 definition of the Hello function.

-Suppose you want to create a Mathics variable that starts with a
+Suppose you want to create a Mathics3 variable that starts with a

 dollar sign (

 $) in accordance to the naming convention for many

 To accomplish this you assign the desired string name to class